 The fee quoted is for the academic year 2018-19.
 Course fees for 2019-20 will be confirmed in due course.

-For advice and guidance, please contact Student Services on 0151 551 7777 or call into our Conway Park Campus Monday to Friday from 10am to 4pm (all year round) and Wednesdays and Thursdays 10am-6.30pm (term time only).
+For advice and guidance, please contact Student Services on 0151 551 7777 or call into our Conway Park Campus, Monday to Friday from 10am to 4pm (all year round.
+We are open later on Wednesdays until 6.30pm during term times.